 - Autoimmune blood cell disorders

-Treating children with pediatric blood disorders is very complex.
-We put together the most effective treatment plan for your child, customized to his or her needs and designed to achieve the highest possible level of success.
+Treating children with pediatric blood and immune disorders is very complex.
+We put together the most effective treatment plan for your child, customized to their needs and designed to achieve the highest possible level of success.